solo-io/solo-cop/workshops/gloo-mesh-demo/README.md

 The backend APIs team employs a "Zero Trust" networking approach by enforcing service isolation.
 With service isolation, all inbound traffic to their applications is denied by default, even within their own namespace.

-1. Add a default deny-all policy to the backend-apis namespace
+1. Add a default deny-all policy to the backend-apis-team workspace

 ```yaml
 cat << EOF | kubectl --context ${MGMT} apply -f -